kwein

 2

-In Syria A map showing the location of Syria., a unit of capacity interpreted as a unit of mass, used for paddy, = 1000 kilograms.
+In Syria opens map showing location of Syria, a unit of capacity interpreted as a unit of mass, used for paddy, = 1000 kilograms.
 Obviously related to the Thai unit.

 Technical Conversion Factors…, 1972, page 313.